 Q: How much does it cost to take the course?

 Typically, prep courses cost a student $750 or more.
-This course is being provided free of charge, as part of a research study, thanks to our sponsor, AccessLex.
+This course is being provided free of charge, thanks to our sponsor, AccessLex.

 Q: If I don’t get college credit for this course, why would I take it?

 Compared to other graduate and professional degree programs, the JD is one of the few for which no particular curriculum is a necessary prerequisite.
 This lack of common preparation may disadvantage students who come to law school with less exposure to legal concepts, language and reading skills, and analytical frameworks.
 This program will expose students to the materials and methods of legal education, with the hope of preparing them for success in JD programs."

 Q: Is this going to be the same material I’ll learn in my law school Contracts course?